mkeke/2021-slide-puzzle/readme.md

 This game was developed during October 2021, inspired by the devtober initiative (https://itch.io/jam/devtober-2021).
 It was a fun experience, and really satisfying to complete the goal on time.

-Working with a deadline is useful.
+Working towards a deadline is useful.
 The beauty of a spare-time project is having the time to experiment and perfecting the details.
-The trick is to find the right balance.
-The time limit was perhaps a bit too narrow this time.
+The trick is to find the right balance between the two, prefereably with more fun than frustration.
+The time limit was perhaps a bit too narrow for me this time.
 Or perhaps the project was a bit too ambitious?

-The devtober ambition is to code a little every day.
+Devtober suggest coding a little every day.
 My ambition is to get a fair amount done every week.
 The point is really to have an ongoing process.
-On days without coding I sometimes think and plan and dream of the next steps.
+On days without coding I sometimes think and plan and dream of the next steps, keeping my brain occupied with good stuff.

 Prior to this, it's been many months without a real gamedev project.
 Devtober has kickstarted this routine again.
 Thanks, devtober!